Land, Sky & Sea: The Necklace and The Comb

 The faint glow of something strange, but strangely familiar, glimmered on water’s edge, calling her out into the twilight.
 She arose from bed, curiously, cautiously, and with her first step outside, her mouth fell agape.

-Right there in absolute wonderment, stood a woman, beside her hut, the gentle lapping of waves on seashore, a warm northerly breeze caressing her bare skin, her eyes bedazzled, gazing up in astonishment.
-For it was then, in that moment, that she beheld her whale-bone comb, now the milky radiance of crescent moon, and her whale-tooth necklace, scattered in the sky as the shimmering of stars.
+Right there in absolute wonderment, stood a woman, beside her hut, the gentle lapping of waves on seashore, a warm easterly breeze caressing her bare skin as her eyes looked up in astonishment.
+For it was in that moment, that she gazed upon the dark cloak of night: her whale-bone comb had become the milky radiance of crescent moon, and her whale-tooth necklace, had scattered in the sky as the shimmering of stars.

 As time would have it, many of these old creation stories were passed on from generation to generation.